yutakahirano/fetch-with-streams/README.md

 1. If this Response is used, return a new promise rejected with a TypeError.
 1. Let _stream_ be the associated readable stream.
 1. If _stream_ is null, set _stream_ to an empty ReadableStream.
-1. Let _reader_ be the result of running [acquiring an exclusive stream reader](https://streams.spec.whatwg.org/#acquire-exclusive-stream-reader) for _stream_.
+1. Let _reader_ be the result of getting a reader from _stream_.
 If that threw an exception, return a promise rejected with that exception.
 1. Let _p_ be a new promise.
-1. Run these substeps in parallel.
-  1. Let _chunks_ be the result of using implementation-specific mechanisms to repeatedly read from _stream_, using the exclusive access granted by _reader_, until _stream_ becomes closed or errored.
+1. Let _promise_ be the result of reading all bytes from _stream_ with _reader_.
-  1. Let _bytes_ be the concatenation of each chunk's contents.
-    - Note: Each chunk must be a Uint8Array.
-  1. If _stream_ is errored, reject _p_ with _stream_@[[storedError]].
-  1. Otherwise, resolve _p_ with the result of running package body data with _bytes_, _type_ and the associated MIME type.
+  1. When _promise_ is fulfilled with _bytes_, resolve _p_ with the result of running package body data with _bytes_, _type_ and the associated MIME type.
 If that threw an exception, reject _p_ with that exception.
+  1. When _promise_ is rejected with an error, reject _p_ with that error.
 1. Return _p_.

 The following item is deleted.